 As previously mentioned, scientists used to think the way our brain was wired could not be changed.
 They thought our brains were fixed and hard-wired.
 It was believed that once our brains developed, they could not be changed or reorganized.
 The new science of Neuroplasticity has disproven this.
 Modern scientists just had no way of proving it until recent microscopic advances.
 According to western medicine If you can’t prove it then it’s not valid.
 Eastern medical practitioners intuitively knew thousands of years ago about neuroplasticity.
 Western medicine has long dismissed Eastern medicine, practiced by billions of people for millennia, and its claims, often because it seemed too far-fetched to accept that the mind can alter the brain.
 Eastern cultures practiced neuroplastic medicine through meditation, yoga, visualization, martial arts such as tai chi, judo, and energy medicine such as acupuncture and Qigong.

-To find more resources and learn more about this subject please visit our pages on Science and Consciousness and Energy Healing.
+To find more resources and learn more about this subject, see the Science and Consciousness and the Energy Healing resource pages.